Mildred Cohn: Achievements

 Cohn wrote 160 papers, mostly on her primary research subject of using nuclear magnetic resonance to study ATP.
 She received a number of honorary doctorates.

 She won the American Chemical Society's Garvan-Olin Medal in 1963.
 In 1968, she was elected a Fellow of the American Academy of Arts and Sciences.
 She was awarded the Franklin Institute's Elliott Cresson Medal in 1975, for her work on nuclear magnetic resonance analysis of enzymatic complexes.
 She received the International Organization of Women Biochemists Award in 1979.
 She received Columbia University's Chandler Medal in 1986.

 She was presented with the National Medal of Science by President Ronald Reagan in 1983 for 'pioneering the use of stable isotopic tracers and nuclear magnetic resonance spectroscopy in the study of the mechanisms of enzymatic catalysis'.

 During her career, Cohn achieved several gender firsts: She was the first woman to be appointed to the editorial board of the Journal of Biological Chemistry, where she served as editor from 1958–63 and from 1968–73.
-She was also the first woman to become president of the American Society for Biochemistry and Molecular Biology, then called the American Society of Biological Chemists (serving as such from 1978 to 1979), and the first female career investigator for the American Heart Association.
+She was also the first woman to become president of the American Society for Biochemistry and Molecular Biology, then called the American Society of Biological Chemists (serving as such from 1978 to 1979), and the first woman career investigator for the American Heart Association.
 In 2009, she was inducted into the National Women's Hall of Fame in Seneca Falls, New York.